mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 {{< /interview >}}

-NOTE about picking your companies: I only interviewed with the companies that I wanted to work for, another strategy is to apply to all the top companies hoping to get multiple offers and then choosing one that's fair.
+NOTE about picking your companies: I only interviewed with the companies that I wanted to work for, another strategy is to apply to all the top companies hoping to get multiple offers which helps during the negotiation phase.

 When I was ready to interview